 - Difficulty level – 2 out of 5

-Right at the exit from Arzúa, there is a split the right route continues along the road, and the left goes into the forest, we´ve always taken the left one to be away from the busy road.
-A couple of kilometers after Arzúa the distance marking disappears you´ll see the word Complementario instead, don’t worry about it you’re still on the right way you’ll start seeing distances again after 2km or 3km.
+At the exit of Arzúa, there is a split.
+The right route continues along the road, the left route goes into the forest.
+I always take the left one to be away from the busy road.
+A couple of kilometers after Arzúa the distance marking disappears you’ll see the word “Complementario” instead.
+Don’t worry about it you’re on the right way you’ll start seeing the distance again after 2 km or 3 km.

-For the most part of the day you walk through the forest from time to time the Camino goes next to the road but not for long.
-There are many restaurants and cafes on the way to stop.
+Most of the day you walk through the forest from time to time the Camino goes next to the road but not for long.
+There are plenty restaurants and cafes to stop.

 Highlights